RobPajor/Algorithms/README.md

 Implementation of different Algorithms

 ## Triplets.py
-This was an (imperfect) Algorithm that was developed for a codewars kata.
+This was an (imperfect) Algorithm that was developed from scratch for a codewars kata.
 The algorithm is fully original, with a complicated and unique flow.
 It showcases creativity in problem solving.